-- 14.5 The President may give paid administrative leave to an employee for reasons related to (a) the safety of persons or property; or (b) the prevention of the disruption of programs and/or operations, or (c) investigation for formal notice of disciplinary action. - 14.6 The President shall notify the employee of the immediate effect of a temporary suspension. - 14.7 The President may terminate or extend paid administrative leave and shall so notify the employee.
+- 14.5 The President may give paid administrative leave to an employee for reasons related to (a) the safety of persons or property; or (b) the prevention of the disruption of programs and/or operations, or (c) investigation for formal notice of disciplinary action. - 14.6 The President shall notify the employee of the immediate effect of a temporary suspension.
+Such notice will inform the employee of what conduct is being investigated.

+14.7 The President may terminate or extend paid administrative leave and shall so notify the employee.
 A temporary suspension shall automatically terminate upon service of formal notice of disciplinary action or thirty (30) days after its commencement, whichever occurs first, unless the temporary suspension is extended by the President.